RaphaelAcademia/ShopifyBackendChallenge2021/README.md

 # ShopifyBackendChallenge2021
 This is my solution for the Shopify Backend Developer Intern Challenge - Summer 2021.
 It consists of an API server that is supposed to serve as the backend for a simple image repository.
-This implemntation utilizes the ability to manage inventory, set prices, and discounts for the images.
+This API provides the ability to manage inventory, set prices, and discounts for the images.
 The API was built using MongoDB, ExpressJS, and NodeJS.
 To add an image, simply add the image to the images folder and then use the **Add an image** endpoint.

 ## Installing